 Here’s where SaaS automation comes in.
-Finance automation, like the technology built into Ordway’s next-gen billing and revenue automation platform, facilitates the sales-to-finance workflow, integrating with the market’s most popular marketing, sales and finance engines (including Salesforce CRM, HubSpot, and QuickBooks) to manage multi-faceted contracts, invoicing and payment schedules, dunning, auditing and reporting, along with other key steps taken by the finance function.
+Finance automation, like the technology built into Ordway’s subscription billing software, facilitates the sales-to-finance workflow, integrating with the market’s most popular marketing, sales, and finance engines (including Salesforce CRM, HubSpot, and QuickBooks) to manage multi-faceted contracts, invoicing and payment schedules, dunning, auditing and reporting, along with other key steps taken by the finance function.

 Fullstack Academy uses Ordway billing and revenue automation platform to provide “wow” moments across the customer lifecycle

-Using Ordway’s billing and revenue recognition platform, Fullstack Academy is transforming their complicated student billing model into a flexible process that’s capable of scaling with their growing business—all while avoiding the cost and complexity of adding headcount.
+Using Ordway’s automated billing software, Fullstack Academy is transforming their complicated student billing model into a flexible process that’s capable of scaling with their growing business—all while avoiding the cost and complexity of adding headcount.